fhunleth/embedded-elixir/content/post/2017-09-14-using-ecto-and-sqlite3-with-nerves.md

 * When and how do you drop the database/repo if at all?

-* Should migrations _always_ be ran?
+* Should migrations _always_ be run?
 Maybe you want to hook into OTA updates, and only run them on an update.
 (With the above code, hey would be run on every boot.)